thebriandurham/MiscTools/README.md

 # opt_enum.py
 Quick and dirty allowed HTTP verbs enumerator, takes a file of urls (1 per line) and runs OPTIONS against each.
 Could use a help message and input validation, but it works so....

+# htb_init.py
+Simple script to create working directories when starting a new machine on HTB, just provide the name of the machine when running the script , e.g. 'python htb_init.py ellingson'  Saves approx 30 seconds of creating directories manually!